lincanbin/Material-Design-Avatars/README.md

 # Material-Design-Avatars
-Create material deisgn avatars for users just like Gmail or Messager in Android.
+Create material deisgn avatars for users just like Google Messager.

 It may not be unique but looks better than Identicon or Gravatar.